janraasch/javascript-commitment/README.md

 # javascript-commitment [![Build Status][travis-image]][travis-url] [![NPM version][npm-image]][npm-url] ![more fixes](http://img.shields.io/badge/more-fixes-ff69b0.svg)

-JavaScript adoption of the great [Commitment](https://github.com/ngerakines/commitment) project.
+JavaScript adoption of the great [Commitment][commitment-url] project.
 For a quick laugh and a **random commit message** for the gentle programmer.

 *Visit [http://whatthecommit.com/](http://whatthecommit.com/) for the web version.*